RamXX/cfjump/README.md

 The included `cfj` script make the operation of virtual jumpboxes easy.
 I suggest you copy it to your $PATH and use it directly.
 The operation is:

-- `cfj list` to list the running containers.
+- `cfj list` (or simply `cfj` with no arguments) to list the running containers.
 - `cfj <name>` to either create or enter a container.
 - `cfj kill <name>` to delete a running container.
 The associated shared volume won't be deleted.
 That needs to be done manually if desired.
+You can also specify `cfj kill all`, which will destroy all running containers.

 Without the script, you can manually run a brand new instance: